Ys Strategy

 Ys Strategy is a 2006 real-time strategy video game.
 A part of the Ys series, it was developed by Future Creates and published by Marvelous Interactive in Japan and Rising Star Games in Europe and Australia.

 Reception

-The game received "mixed" reviews according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews, according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one six, one five, and two sevens, for a total of 25 out of 40.